groceryheist/identifying_competition_and_mutualism_on_reddit/README.md

----
-title: Reproduction code for "Identifying Competition and Mutualism between Online Groups".
+# Reproduction code for "Identifying Competition and Mutualism between Online Groups". #

----
+© 2022 Nathan TeBlunthuis

 This repository contains code used in an analysis of ecological relationships among subreddits published as:

 TeBlunthuis, N., & Hill, B. M. (2022).
 Identifying competition and mutualism between online groups.
-International AAAI Conference on Web and Social Media (ICWSM 2022), 16, 993–1004. <https://doi.org/10.1609/icwsm.v16i1.19352>
+International AAAI Conference on Web and Social Media (ICWSM 2022), 16, 993–004. <https://doi.org/10.1609/icwsm.v16i1.19352>

 This repository only contains code.
 The data is available in the [Harvard Dataverse](https://doi.org/10.7910/DVN/KLGHKY).